tefkah/thesis-writing/Chapters/III. Anyons.md

 - Induces Lorentz force which pushes particles to one side, increasing their concentration and creating a potential difference, inducing a voltage changing the resistivity.
-- This resistivity linearly depends on the voltage, which linearly depends on the concentration difference which linearly depends on the strength of the magnetic field, thus yielding a linear dependence of the resistivity to the strenght of the perpendicular magnetic field.
+- This resistivity linearly depends on the voltage, which linearly depends on the concentration difference which linearly depends on the strength of the magnetic field, thus yielding a linear dependence of the resistivity to the strength of the perpendicular magnetic field.
 - Looks like figure ref:fig:che

 However, as most classical effects, they only hold in a certain regime.
-When we clean up the materials, lower the temperature dramatically (<2K) and increase the magnetic field strength considerably, we observe the _Quantum Hall Effect_
+When we clean up the materials, lower the temperature dramatically ($<2K$) and increase the magnetic field strength considerably, we observe the _Quantum Hall Effect_
 (QHE): rather than a linear dependence on the magnetic field strength, the resistivity shows these strange plateaux at rather consistent values, as inref:fig:qhe.
 The spacing between these plateaux does not seem to differ between different materials, which is even more curious.

 So: why?
 Why do we see these plateaux, and why at these levels?
 The short answer (partially) is: the impurities in the sample lift the degeneracy of the